AdobeDocs/analytics-platform.en/help/use-cases/data-ingestion/marketo.md

 * Graph-based stitching deterministically bridges ECID to Munchkin ID, email or any other ID available in the Marketo data.
 * Graph based stitching uses the explicitly configured Identity Graph linking rules and namespaces.

-To verify this ID strategy, you should run a controlled graph-based pilot.
+To verify this ID strategy, you should run a controlled graph-based stitching pilot.

 1. Add ECID as a custom field in Marketo and add the custom field to the munckin.js client-side JavaScript code for Marketo Engage data collection.
 1. Set up a temporary Customer Journey connection that includes both at least a Marketo dataset and a web event dataset.